crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 Cipher. (n.d.).
 The types of pentests you must know about.
 Retrieved January 21, 2020, from https://cipher.com/blog/the-types-of-pentests-you-must-know-about/

 Palmer, C. C. (2001).
 Ethical hacking. _IBM Systems Journal, 40_(3), 769-780.

+Weidman, G. (2014). _Penetration Testing: A Hands-On Introduction to Hacking_.
+No Starch Press.